Local beef processor opens with more questions than answers

 How does it fit together?

-Parsing through how these three inspection guidelines fits together is the job of Dr. Dustin Oedekoven.
-While the regulations can be confusing it ultimately comes down to food safety, said Oedekoven, a well-known agriculturalist and South Dakota’s state veterinarian.
+Parsing through how these three inspection guidelines fit together is the job of Dr. Dustin Oedekoven.
+While the regulations can be confusing, it ultimately comes down to food safety, said Oedekoven, a well-known agriculturalist and South Dakota’s state veterinarian.

 “There is an expectation from the public that ‘somebody should do something,’” he said.
 “We are assuming that food safety has been addressed (in the regulations).”